 4. Funds are sent to the merchant’s account

 The issuing bank’s approval or denial of the transaction is sent back to the credit card association, which notifies the merchant’s bank, then, lastly, the merchant.
-If approved, the card issuer or bank sends the funds to the merchant account.
+The card issuer or bank sends the funds to the merchant account if approved.

 5. Merchant withdraws the funds

-Once the bank sends the payment to the merchant’s account, the funds typically become available for use or withdrawal almost immediately, or in some cases, a few days.
+Once the bank sends the payment to the merchant’s account, the funds typically become available for use or withdrawal almost immediately, or sometimes in a few days.

 What are the Fees Involved?

-Of course, the payment processing companies, issuing banks, and credit card associations have to make money out of the services they offer.
+Of course, the payment processing companies, issuing banks, and credit card associations have to make money from the services they offer.
 So when it comes to payment processing, they usually charge a percentage of every transaction recorded.

 In general, the fee you’ll have to shoulder as the merchant include: